hannahrubinton/academichugo2023/content/authors/admin/_index.md

   url: "https://www.stlouisfed.org"

 # Short bio (displayed in user profile at end of posts)
 bio: I am an Economist at the Federal Reserve Bank of St. Louis with interests in macroeconomics and economic geography.
+I received my PhD in economics from Princeton University in 2020.

 #interests:

-education:
+#education:
-  - course: BSc in Artificial Intelligence
+#  - course: BSc in Artificial Intelligence
-    institution: Massachusetts I
+#    institution: Massachusetts I

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons